overnode-org/overnode/README.md

 manage (build, push, etc.) many containers in the automated way.

-The following examples demonstrate how different databases and services can be configured for clusterlite.
-Every folder includes sample clusterlite.yaml file, which you can try with your running instance of the clusterlite.
+The following examples demonstrate how different databases and services can be configured for cade.
+Every folder includes sample cade.yaml file, which you can try with your running instance of the cade.
 - [Apache Cassandra](./examples/cassandra)
 - [Apache Kafka](./examples/kafka)
 - [Apache Zookeeper](./examples/zookeeper)